 The Tasmanian devil is not just a cartoon!
 It is a most unusual mammal, found only on the island state of Tasmania, a part of Australia.
 Why the “fiery” name and reputation?
-When a group of devils feeds together at a carcass, harsh screeching and spine-chilling screams can be heard.
-Devils are also black in color and are said to have fierce tempers!
-The San Diego Zoo is currently one of only two zoos in the US with Tasmanian devils.
+When a group of Tasmanian devils feeds together at a carcass, harsh screeching and spine-chilling screams can be heard.
+They are also black in color and are said to have fierce tempers!
+The San Diego Zoo is currently one of only a few zoos in the US with Tasmanian devils.
 Wild devils face extinction due to devil facial tumor disease (DFTD), a rare, contagious cancer found only in devils.
-Our devils are free of this disease.
+Our Tasmanian devils are free of this disease.
 We are a proud partner of the Save the Tasmanian Devil Program based in Tasmania.
 The program collaborates with research institutes and zoos around the world to save this interesting marsupial.